billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

       MUST have the "indexed" leaf applied to it (see Section 3.3.2).

-   *  For lists only, node-identifiers used in "where" expressions and "sort-by" filters MUST NOT descend past any descendent lists.
+   *  For lists only, node-identifiers used in "where" expressions and "sort-by" filters MUST NOT descend past any descendant lists.
       This ensures that only indexes relative to the targeted list are used.
 Further constraints on node identifiers MAY be applied in Section 3.3.2.